Fabry Disease

 Complications

-- End-stage renal disease requiring dialysis or transplantation.
+End-stage renal disease requiring dialysis or transplantation.

-- Ischemic stroke from small vessel disease.
+Ischemic stroke from small vessel disease and vascular endothelial dysfunction.

 | Short-term Sequelae | Long-term Sequelae |